Top Tips for Arranging Indoor Plants

 Keep pot size appropriate to the size of your table, and go from a larger one ( 6 inch diameter) to several smaller pots (4 inch diameter).
 Use stacked books to create a tiered “plant stand” so the display will have some dimension.

 Put each plant in a decorative pot, noticing whether or not it has a drainage hole.
 Those with holes will require a saucer either inside the pot, or outside to protect your coffee table.
 Match the pots, or choose a more eclectic mix if that’s your style.
 Remember, indoor plants should remain in their original containers.
+Here’s a list of houseplants that don’t require drainage.

 It’s fun to tuck a plant into an unexpected spot, or display them in a unique way.
 Air plants (Tillandsias) and succulents offer opportunities to show off in unusual places.